webqit/oohtml/README.md

 </body>
 ```

-The custom MIME type strategy also comes in as a "fix" for when in a browser or other runtime where the polyfill is not able to intercept `<script scoped>` and `<script reflex>` elements ahead of the runtime - e.g. where...
+The custom MIME type strategy also comes in as a "fix" for when in a browser or other runtime where the polyfill is not able to intercept `<script scoped>` and `<script stateful>` elements ahead of the runtime - e.g. where...

 ```html
 <body>